Skip to content

 Seattle Siding Cost Calculator

 Get an instant estimate for your siding replacement.
-Enter your details below to see real Seattle-area pricing.
+Pick a material and enter your square footage to see real local pricing.

 Use our free siding cost calculator to estimate the price of new siding for your Seattle-area home.
-Most homeowners pay $20,000 to $40,000 for a full siding replacement, depending on material, home size, and number of stories.
+Most homeowners pay $20,000 to $50,000 for a full siding replacement, depending on material and home size.

 2,000 sq ft